The Journey Blog

 Writings to meet you where you are

-How to Set Healthy Boundaries FOR Asian Americans who Struggle
+How to Set Healthy Boundaries for Asian Americans who Struggle

 The conversation around boundaries is everywhere, but often misses a crucial point: true boundary setting isn't about controlling others, it's about defining and enacting your own responses.
 Many online discussions frame boundaries as demands on others ("You can't do that!"), but what happens when those demands aren't met?
 At Oak and Stone Therapy, we understand that helpful boundaries empower you to create your own peace and safety, regardless of external reactions.
 Setting and reinforcing these limits, especially for Asian Americans, is about making conscious choices about how you'll respond to different behaviors, ultimately fostering healthier and more fulfilling relationships.
 Read on to explore how focusing on internal agency can lead to profound relational shifts.